huming2207/esp_lwext4/README.md

 about 920 non-mergeable extents per file, reached a depth-2 tree, verified data, truncated across leaf boundaries, truncated to zero and rewrote, then unlinked a depth-2 file.
 ASan/UBSan reported no error and `e2fsck -f -n` passed after unmount.

+The ESP32-P4 demo subsequently created two real-card files with 920 one-block extents each.
+Both survived sync and remount with exact data, and their logical ranges covered blocks 0 through 919 without gaps or overlaps.
+Each tree used one intermediate index block and five leaf blocks containing 170, 170, 170, 170, and 240 extents.
+All data and extent-tree metadata blocks were distinct, the filesystem remained clean, and `e2fsck -f -n` reported the depth histogram `12/1/2` without an integrity error.

+e2fsck does report that these two level-2 trees "could be narrower".
+The current half-split policy reaches depth 2 before those leaves are densely packed; 920 extents could instead fit in three 340-entry leaves at depth 1.
-This is useful coverage, not a production or power-loss qualification.
+This is a tree-density and lookup-performance limitation, not evidence of corruption.
+These results are useful coverage, not a production or power-loss qualification.
 See [CAVEATS.md](doc/CAVEATS.md) for the remaining limits.

 ## Add the component to a project